makinacorpus/makina-states/doc/usage_general/install.rst

 The regular modes via boot-salt.sh:

-    - The regular preset modes manages the machine configuration from end to end, from the system, to makina-states, including the saltstack/salt installation itself.
+    - The regular preset modes manages the system configuration from end to end, from the system, to makina-states, including the saltstack/salt installation itself.
     - The special "scratch" mode manages only the saltstack + makina-states